astranet/meshRPC/README.md

   meshnet:
 ```

-Let's run this stack, you can use old good `docker-compose` but for future's sake I'll use `docker stack` here.
+Let's run this stack, you can use good old `docker-compose` but for the future's sake I'll use `docker stack` here.

 ```
 $ docker stack deploy -c docker-compose.yml meshrpc-example